schirinos/generator-brb/README.md

 * Mocha Unit Testing
 * Karma test runner configured for RequireJs
 * Bootstrap for Sass (Optional)
+* PHP or node server scaffolding (Optional)
+* Vagrantfile generation with scaffolding for Puppet and Chef (Optional)

 For more information on what `generator-brb` can do for you, take a look at the [Grunt tasks](https://github.com/schirinos/generator-brb/blob/master/app/templates/_package.json) used in the `package.json`.